OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/application-insights/app-insights-java-filter-telemetry.md

     public class SuccessFilter implements TelemetryProcessor {

-       /* Any parameters that are required to support the filter.*/ private final String successful;
+       /* Any parameters that are required toosupport hello filter.*/ private final String successful;

-       /* Initializers for the parameters, named "setParameterName" */ public void setNotNeeded(String successful)
+       /* Initializers for hello parameters, named "setParameterName" */ public void setNotNeeded(String successful)
        {
           this.successful = successful;
        }

-       /* This method is called for each item of telemetry to be sent.
+       /* This method is called for each item of telemetry toobe sent.
-          Return false to discard it.
+          Return false toodiscard it.
-          Return true to allow other processors to inspect it. */
+          Return true tooallow other processors tooinspect it. */
        @Override
        public boolean process(Telemetry telemetry) {
         if (telemetry == null) { return true; }